MoonlightCapital/MoonlightBot-docs/moderation-commands/unmute.md

 # unmute

-The `Unmute` command can be used to Unmute a user that is currently muted - this must have been a mute enacted via MoonlightBot.
+This command can be used to unmute a user that is currently muted - this must have been a mute enacted via MoonlightBot.

 ## Required permissions